Superman: Grounded: Part 5: Des Moines

-Superman arrives to Des Moines, Iowa and does several heroic deeds.
-However, the people still distrust him.
+Superman arrives to Des Moines, Iowa and does several heroic deeds, but the people still distrust him.
 He calls Lois to and confides in her his doubts about what he is truly fighting for.
 When she replies that he is fighting for "Truth, Justice and American Way", Superman replies that things are not as simple as they used to be.
 Suddenly, Lois hears an explosion, and she sees that a chemical plant is burning.
-Superman quickly saves the workers and puts out the fire.
+Superman saves the workers and puts out the fire.

 As he goes to see if the workers are injured, Superman sees that Manuel, Lois's friend, is arguing with one of the plant's owners.
-Lois explains that Manuel used to work at the plant, but he was fired when he started raising a fuss about the lax environmental standards.
-Manuel says that the plant is polluting the environment, and its environment protections have been used since the 1950s.
-Whenever new standards are put in place, the plant owners bribe the inspectors into letting them use the old ones rather than make any changes.
-However, the workers claim that the plant is the only major employer in town, since Lexcorp shut down the aircraft factory and shipped the jobs overseas.
-While Superman and the others are talking, they are being watched by the mysterious Lisa Jennings.
+Lois explains that Manuel used to work at the plant, but he was fired when he started protesting the lax environmental standards.
+Superman promises to leave the workers alone if they make a better job at cleaning up after themselves.

-Superman says that not everything is black and white as it seems.
-Even though he is not happy about the environment, Superman does not want to put an entire town out of work either.
-He promises to leave the workers alone if they make a better job at cleaning up after themselves.
-He also says that he will be checking in on them occasionally.
 Lois and Manuel are surprised by Superman's decision.
 The workers also say that if Lois publishes her story, the authorities will shut the plant down.
 Superman tells Lois that she cannot publish her story.
 Angry, Lois and Manuel walk away, while the workers praise Superman.

-Later, Superman tries to call Lois, but she doesn't answer.
+Later, Superman tries to call Lois, but she does not answer.
 Superman decides to continue his journey, when he is suddenly met by a mysterious group of people dressed like him, calling themselves the "Superman Squad".